ancientleaf/react-nanodegree-my-reads/README.md

 # MyReads Project

-This is a completed Project for MyReads Project.
+This is a completed Project for MyReads Project for Udacity Nano Degree.

 ## Launch the application